whoisdsmith/SmartFileOrganizer/docs/README.md

 - Windows 10/11
 - Python 3.8 or higher
-- Google API key with access to Gemini models
+- API key for Google Gemini or OpenAI

 ## Installation